-Anna and Lucinda provide examples, such as, a character who may believe that they want to win that race at all costs and be unaware that that is because they need to prove themselves as worthy.
+Anna and I provide examples, such as, a character who may believe that they want to win that race at all costs and be unaware that that their motivation is a desire to prove themselves as worthy.

 Questions to ask your character

 What secret is your character hiding?